emmahewson/mp3-swimmon/README.md

         - HTML validation on the accepted file types
         - Back end validation also checks that the file is under 5MB (if not - aborts and reroutes to a [413 page](#error-pages)) and is of the correct type (if not - aborts and reroutes to a [415 page](#error-pages)).
 This is in place in case the front end validation is bypassed and to protect against large or malicious files being uploaded, giving additional protection to the site.
     - At this stage there are no checks on image dimensions or quality and so nothing to stop a user uploading a low quality or inappropriate image.
 This is something I would like to address in the future.
+- Flash Message
     - On submission a flash message displays telling the user their submission has been successful.
 Flash messages are styled using custom CSS
 - Add Location Specific Features
     - The top input has an autofocus attribute so the user can begin typing without selecting it
     - I have not included this on the edit location form as the user may not want to access all of the inputs in order